Please refer to the University’s Glossary of Term for policies and procedures.

-Probationary periods are determined in accordance with the Probation - Managerial Policy.
+Probationary periods are determined in accordance with the Performance Management - Managerial Policy.

-Supervisors and Fellows should note the requirements for a Probation Plan in section 5 of the Probation - Managerial Policy.
+Supervisors and Fellows should note the requirements for a Probation Plan in the Probation for Academic Staff - Procedures.

 15. Performance, Planning and Review

-Fellows must participate in annual formal Performance, Planning and Review discussions, conducted in accordance with the University’s Performance Planning and Review (PPR) - Managerial Policy and the Performance, Planning and Review (PPR) Procedures.
+Fellows must participate in formal Performance, Planning and Review discussions, in accordance with the University’s Performance, Planning and Review (PPR) Procedures.